Teachers in New York could gain right to ask courts to strip guns from troubled students

 The judge would then decide whether to issue an "extreme risk protection order."

-Leaders of teachers' unions praised the bill, saying it would provide another avenue for schools to try to protect their staff and students.
+Leaders of teachers unions praised the bill, saying it would provide another avenue for schools to try to protect staff and students.

 "This is the kind of commonsense proposal that would actually help schools and help teachers and help kids," said Randi Weingarten, president of the American Federation of Teachers.